 I've had a very diverse professional background.
 In one of my past careers, I was a farrier.
-The constant hunchbacked position of that job led me to explore some options to preserve my back, and I ended in my first yoga class.
-That was my introduction to yoga, and after 5 years of classes I'd integrated the yoga into my life enough to have a daily personal practice.
+The constant hunchbacked position of that job led me to explore some options to preserve my back, so I enrolled in my first yoga class and that was my introduction to yoga.

 These diverse careers and autoimmune diseases have had an impact on my teaching style.
-I'm really concerned with the health of your feet, I try to explain things in ways everyone will understand since we all have different learning styles, and I want yoga to improve your health and life.
+I'm really concerned with how people use their feet.
+I try to explain things in concrete ways everyone will understand since I want people to see the connections between yoga, their daily lives, and their health.